AntJanus/WebDevelopment.META/README.md

 - **Tools** - What's the difference between developing on an MS machine and a \*nix machine?
 What kind of tools do you need to learn?
 What are some good productivity tools?
 - **Health** - what are some common health issues developers experience?
 What are some good exercise to help with common pains?

+### Compiling

+Gulp tasks that are available:

+- `gulp addAll` creates a `all.md` file at the root of the project with the entire project without any preprocessing (pretty much just a `concat` action)
+- `gulp count` runs wordcount and wordstats on the projects and saves them into a log file in `./logs`
+- `gulp create:markdown` - creates a `allMD.md` file with all chapters by running them through `compileBook` which changes file titles to headings, folder names to section headings, and add appropriate spaces.
+It also logs out a list of empty files and files flagged for review
+- `gulp create:html` same as before but creates an `allMD.html` file instead
+- `gulp create:epub` uses the above process to create an epub from the `allMD.md` file. (**currently does not work due to some plugin issues**)

+### File options

+The following options get parsed through the files currently:

+- `title` creates a heading in the compilation process
+- `content` gets compiled as the content of the chapter
+- `flag` can be set either to `done` (doesn't do anything) and `review` (doesn't compile and gets logged out in compilation process).